Analysing and Developing Leaders

 Case Study 2: Political Leaders

 Now that the Live TV debates have become a right of passage for our political leaders, for the last two General Elections we have analysed the relative styles of the key speakers to show strengths and weaknesses.
+More can be discovered about our leadership development below.

 2010: David Cameron, Nick Clegg and Gordon Brown